-choose randomly a set N of neurons, each neuron is included in N independently with probability 1/2, do forward and backward propagations only using the selected neurons
+- choose randomly a set N of neurons, each neuron is included independently with probability 1/2, - (in practice, different probabilities are used as well). - do forward and backward propagations only using the selected neurons - (i.e. leave weights of the other neurons unchanged)